10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: $18/user/mo (requires Notion workspace)

-Notion added AI meeting features as part of its broader AI push, and if your team already runs on Notion, the appeal is obvious: meeting notes that live right next to your project docs, wikis, and task boards.
-But if you're not a Notion user, this is a non-starter, as it's deeply tied to the Notion ecosystem.
+Notion added AI meeting features as part of its broader AI push.
+If your team already runs on Notion, the appeal is clear: meeting notes that live alongside your project docs, wikis, and task boards.
+If you're not a Notion user, this is a non-starter.
+The tool is built entirely around the Notion ecosystem.

 What we liked: